 The Sabre AR Pants are expensive, and there are plenty of other options that come close to matching their performance at a much lower price.
 The insulation is relatively thin, so they aren't super warm (though most skiers prefer to layer underneath themselves).
 But if you're willing to put up the cash, these pants are excellent, and they'll last a long time.
 In short, they are the total package in a pair of ski pants.

 The North Face Freedom Insulated

 The primary issue we have with the Freedom Pants is that the pockets and some seams are unsealed.
 The main lower leg seams are taped, but the pocket and vent zippers are not waterproof.
 The seams that secure these zippers are not waterproof either.
-For most casual skiers, this will not be a concern, but for hardcore chargers and everyday users like ski instructors and patrollers, we'd opt for a completely weather-proof alternative.
+This will not be a concern for most casual skiers, but for hardcore chargers and everyday users like ski instructors and patrollers, we'd opt for a completely weatherproof alternative.
 None of the pants with fully sealed seams and waterproof zippers are as affordable as the Freedom Insulated.

 Read review: The North Face Freedom Insulated

 Insulated ski pants can't offer the same versatility as their uninsulated brethren.
 Some skiers prefer cozy built-in insulation, but the trend in the market is towards very light insulation or hardshell-only designs.
 Some skiers do opt for a second pair of insulated pants on the coldest of days.
 For those searching for an insulated pair to fill their "pant quiver", the Spyder Dare GTX is our top choice.
 These pants are warm, comfortable, and fit very well.
 Despite being thick due to their insulation, we didn't experience any drawbacks in our range of motion.
 The weather resistance is great, minus one minor drawback mentioned below.
 The racer style isn't for everyone, but we have to concede that in certain contexts, it looks good.